Life Telling Therapy

-The Sovereign Wound: Therapy for Perfectionism and the Success Trap in California.
+The Sovereign Wound and the Success Trap

 There is a wound that wears the face of ambition.
 For high-achieving men in California who have built successful careers, strong families, and respected reputations, it is one of the most invisible wounds they will ever carry.